Helen Bamber Foundation

 The Helen Bamber Foundation is the only organization in the UK dedicated to providing holistic care and support to victims of trafficking and modern slavery alongside victims of torture and other forms of human cruelty.
 The Counter Trafficking Project supports adult victims of trafficking from all over the world.

 Approximately 75% of the clients supported by the project are female and 25% are male.
 Currently, HBF is working with many women from Albania, Ghana, Nigeria, Sierra Leone, and Uganda and men from Albania, China, India, Nigeria, Pakistan, and Vietnam.
 Almost half of the clients who are supported by the Project are between 17 – 26 years of age but they work with clients of any age and have victims of trafficking aged 17 to 65.

 - HBF served 98 suspected/actual human trafficking survivors, including 44 new clients

-Our funding for 2016 and 2017, will enable The Helen Bamber Foundation to continue to offer a full range of service options to survivors, such as:
+Our funding for 2016 through 2018 enabled The Helen Bamber Foundation to continue to offer a full range of service options to survivors, such as:

 - Safeguarding and intensive contact to help victims stabilize, avoid re-victimization and overcome crisis situations including housing and funding crisis and crisis relating to their legal status in the UK